doubtingFoma/keaproject/README.md

   3. Clone the repo by `git clone https://github.com/gaboratorium/keaproject.git`
   4. Get updates every day by `git pull`

+  It is recommended that you clone the repository in your `xampp/htdocs` folder, so you can easily run all the applications in your `localhost`.

 ## Contribution
 Contributions are welcome.
 Contact me on Slack or at `gaboratorium@gmail.com` to ask for contributor access (to be able to push to `master`).
 In case of collaboration please: